Feature Alignment as a Generative Process: Methods

+To gain a better understanding on how feature alignment works, here we will look at a straightforward example.
+Let's say we want to approximate a function $y =f(x)$ with a neural network.
+While we can approximate $y$ with a sufficiently parameterized neural network $\mathcal{F}(x;\theta)$, we can not recover $x$ given only $\mathcal{F}(x;\theta)$ for functions that do not have a one-to-one relationship.

+With the feature alignment method, we can constrain the network $\mathcal{F}$ to be able to approximate the reversible map $x = f^{-1}(y)$.
+In this example, we will look at the function $y=\sin(3\pi x)$.
+The network used consists of two fully connected hidden layers with 1024 neurons each, with both input and output single neurons.
+The network trained with FA has an extra neuron in the output layer to act as a latent variable because $\sin(3\pi x)$ has a correspondence many-to-one.
+The equation

+represents the auxiliary loss function for reversing the network, with a hyper-parameter $\alpha$, which in this example was set to $\alpha=0.01$, $f_x$ is the output of the network we want to approximate and $f_r$ is the output given a random input, $l_x$ is the latent neuron and $l_r$ is the latent neuron from the random input.
+Then, we can recover $x$ by using the equation $\hat{r} = r - \frac{\partial \mathcal{L}}{\partial r}$.

+The parameters of network are updated to minimize both the difference between the input to its approximation and the output to the function we want to approximate, with the loss function:

+Figure \ref{fig:toy} shows the results for a network trained with and without feature alignment.
+We can observe that in the absence of FA, the network is only able to approximate the inputs partially.
+On the other hand, when the loss of feature alignment is included, we have complete approximation within the entire function domain.

-\subsection{Variational autoencoders with feature alignment (VFA)}
+\subsection{Variational Autoencoders with Feature Alignment (VFA)}

-One issue with the encoder, and autoencoders in general, is its inability to generate new samples with the same statistical distribution as the training data.
-The latent variables from the data are associated to a distribution of variables which might be too complicated for an effective sampling.
-To solve this problem, we use a variational autoencoder (VAE) formulation, except by removing the decoder network.
-In the VAE, the output of the encoder is coupled with two layers that return the mean value $\mu_x$ and variance $\sigma_x^2$ of the data.
-We constrain the latent vector to have a distribution that is easy to sample (usually a Gaussian distribution), by comparing two probability distributions via a metric such as the Kullback-Leibler divergence.
-So, the cost function:

-is used to train the feature encoder with a constraint to the output latent variables from a known random probability distribution $p(\mathbf{z}),$ from which we can easily sample.
-The constant $\beta$ is a hyper-parameter that regularizes the latent vector for better disentanglement representation of the data \citep{higgins_beta-vae:_2016, burgess_understanding_2018, sikka_closer_2019}.
+In the context of generative processes, autoencoders, in~general, are unable to generate new samples with the same statistical distribution as the training data.
+The~latent variables from the data, if~associated with a distribution of variables, may be too complicated or convoluted for effective sampling.
+To~enable feature alignment with sampling, we use the variational autoencoder (VAE) formulation, without~a decoder network.
+As~a result, the~inverse of the encoder becomes its own decoder, just as was previously with autoencoders.
+In~the VAE, the~output of the encoder is coupled with two layers that return the mean value $\mu_x$ and variance $\sigma_x^2$ of the data.
+We constrain the latent vector to have a distribution that is easy to sample (typically a Gaussian distribution), by~comparing two probability distributions using a metric such as the Kullback-Leibler divergence.
+Subsequently, the~cost function in Equation~(\ref{equ:cost_feature}) is used to train the feature encoder with a constraint to the output latent variables from a known random probability distribution $p(\mathbf{z}),$ from which we can easily sample.
+The~constant $\beta$ is a hyper-parameter that improves the disentanglement representation of the data by regularizing the latent vector~\cite{higgins_beta-vae:_2016, burgess_understanding_2018, sikka_closer_2019}: